All Episodes

 But one more thing I want to say.

-Um, you know, you heard from Alan Dershowitz here, who's one of the champions of free speech for decades and decades.
+You know, you heard from Alan Dershowitz here, who is one of the champions of free speech for decades and decades.

 You, Sean, have spoken out in favor of free speech rights since as long as I've known you, and I'm sure well before.

-What we we haven't even touched on the impact on free speech rights of this administration, the censorship on social media that's only now coming out, the canceling of people who dare to speak against an administrative uh administration's position.
+We haven't even touched on the impact on free speech rights of this administration, the censorship on social media that's only now coming out, the canceling of people who dare to speak against an administration's position.

 We've never seen something like this.

-I say, and I don't mean to really uh speak uh too hyperbolically, but this is the kind of thing we saw in McCarthyism.
+I say, and I don't mean to really speak too hyperbolically, but this is the kind of thing we saw in McCarthyism.

-People lose their jobs with uh for speaking out against uh the administration and uh and and positions they take.
+People lose their jobs for speaking out against the administration and positions they take.

 You know, you have powerful institutions.

-I mean, we saw this in the last couple of presidential elections, the deep state, as we call it, uh a weaponized department of justice.
+I mean, we saw this in the last couple of presidential elections, the deep state, as we call it, a weaponized Department of Justice.

-Uh then you've got big tech was dragged into the twenty twenty campaign.
+Then you've got big tech was dragged into the 2020 campaign.

-They were pre-bunking what they knew to be very true, a very real laptop that that they knew that that laptop story would be leaked by Rudy Giuliani's attorney.
+They were pre-bunking what they knew to be very true, a very real laptop, that they knew that that laptop story would be leaked by Rudy Giuliani's attorney.

-Then you've got an immediate mob that is not gonna report on on Kamala having no restrictions on abortion, her comments on a mandatory gun buyback, uh mocking a border wall, decriminalizing illegal immigration and offering free housing, health care, education, legal driver's licenses, uh, and free college in Minnesota, for example.
+Then you've got a media mob that is not going to report on Kamala having no restrictions on abortion, her comments on a mandatory gun buyback, mocking a border wall, decriminalizing illegal immigration, and offering free housing, health care, education, legal driver's licenses, and free college in Minnesota, for example.

-And the flow of information with big tech and and you know the the the state the the the deep state and the media is very powerful, isn't it?
+And the flow of information with big tech and the deep state and the media is very powerful, isn't it?

 Yeah, I think they do.